-A Weekend Warrior’s Brunch Bucket List | Toledo City Paper
+A Weekend Warrior’s Brunch Bucket List - Toledo City Paper

 419-243-6675 | manhattanstoledo.com

 Manhattan’s usual menu comes with such New York-themed fare as the South Street Cedar Plank or the Manhattan’s Prime Rib.
-On Sundays, though, the restaurant becomes one of the premier brunch stops in Toledo, with its all-you-can-eat buffet featuring a slew of traditional breakfast items, as well as a bottomless coffee and Mimosa included.
+On Sundays, though, the restaurant becomes one of the premier brunch stops in Toledo, featuring a slew of traditional breakfast items, as well as a bottomless coffee and Mimosa included.

 3664 Rugby Dr